NICTA/scoobi/README.md

   val x: DList[(Int, (String, (Long, Long)), Char)] = ...
 ```

-Finally, Scoobi also supports `DList` objects that are paramertised by the Scala
+Finally, Scoobi also supports `DList` objects that are parameterized by the Scala
 [`Option`](http://www.scala-lang.org/api/rc/scala/Option.html)
 and [`Either`](http://www.scala-lang.org/api/current/scala/Either.html)
 types, which can also be combined with any of the `Tuple` and primitive types: